 It’s 3:00 am and the flutter of your wing

-breaks open the cocoon of our entangled limbs.
+breaks open the cocoon of our tangled limbs.

-that you can’t drown out and I cannot hear.
+that you can’t drown out and I still can’t hear.

 I reach out my hand, blind in the darkness,

 hoping to grasp onto something that will still